 TeleSANE clinical practice model

-The NTC adapted Joanne Duffy’s Quality Caring Model®, into its TeleSANE Clinical Practice Model.
+The MDPH SANE Program adapted Joanne Duffy’s Quality Caring Model®, into its TeleSANE Clinical Practice Model.
 This model helps to ensure a quality, trauma-informed experience for patients, and helps to facilitate seamless teamwork between the TeleSANE and remote/spoke site clinician.
-The NTC’s related publication received the 2019 Clinical Article of the Year from the Journal of Forensic Nursing.
+The program’s related publication received the 2019 Clinical Article of the Year from the Journal of Forensic Nursing. (citation)

 A National Scope and Influence

-As of January 2019, the NTC is primarily providing TeleSANE services to hospitals across the Commonwealth of Massachusetts.
-The NTC is actively involved in furthering the expansion and evolution of TeleSANE practice nationally.
+As of January 2019, the NTC was renamed the MDPH TeleSANE Program and is providing TeleSANE services to hospitals across the Commonwealth of Massachusetts.
+The MDPH TeleSANE Program is actively involved in furthering the expansion and evolution of TeleSANE practice nationally.

-The NTC is also a participant in a Technical Assistance grant awarded to the International Association of Forensic Nurses (IAFN) by the U.S. Department of Justice, Office for Victims of Crime (OVC), for expansion of TeleSANE services in 4 additional states (Alaska, Arizona, South Dakota and Texas).
+MDPH TeleSANE staff are participants in a Technical Assistance (TA) grant awarded to the International Association of Forensic Nurses (IAFN) by the U.S. Department of Justice, Office for Victims of Crime (OVC), for expansion of TeleSANE services in 4 additional states (Alaska, Arizona, South Dakota and Texas).

 In October 2012, the U.S. Department of Justice, Office for Victims of Crime (OVC), awarded funding to the MA Department of Public Health’s Sexual Assault Nurse Examiner (SANE) Program, to pilot the use of telehealth technology to increase access to expert SANE services for sexual assault patients in underserved communities and populations such as tribal, rural and military communities.
 The MDPH’s National TeleNursing Center (NTC) was created through this effort and piloted this model in 6 locations in 3 states.